Full-Text Search

 TYPE fts;

--- Example 2: Create an index using the default tokenizer
+-- Example 2: Create an index on a single text column with the default tokenizer explicitly defined.

 ALTER TABLE [table_name] ADD INDEX [index_name] [column_name]